tfragner/hugo-website/content/docs/deployment.md

     git commit -m "Initial commit"
     git push -u origin master

 Whilst running the above commands you may be prompted for your Github username and password.

-Next, regenerate your website's HTML code by running Hugo and upload the *public* submodule to GitHub:
+Next, **regenerate** your website's HTML code by running Hugo and uploading the *public* submodule to GitHub:

     hugo
     cd public